pranavreddy23/autoware.privately-owned-vehicles/ONBOARDING.md

 Thank you for your interest in helping contribute to our work at Autoware Foundation to develop an open-source autonomous highway pilot system for privately owned vehicles.
 To get started, please follow the steps below:

 ## How to Get Started:
-- **Give our Github repo a 'star'** and review the README file to familiarize yourself with the project goals
+- **Give this Github repo a 'star'** and review the README file to familiarize yourself with the project goals

 - Join our Discord, and in the 'privately owned vehicles' channel, please add a brief message to introduce yourself.
 Here is the link to join our Discord: https://discord.com/invite/Q94UsPvReQ
   - And this is the link to the [privately owned vehicles discord channel](https://discord.com/channels/953808765935816715/1301551216740012113)